evidencepub/interactive-preprint/paper.md

 #### Locally

-It is always a good practice to be able to build your MyST article locally before publishing it to NeuroLibre.
+It is always a good practice to be able to build your MyST article locally before publishing it to Evidence.
 If you install MyST as described [here](https://mystmd.org/guide/installing), in a virtual environment that has all your code dependencies installed, you can build your myst article:

 ```bash
 cd path/to/your/repo